Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 Either way, the below guidelines can help get you on the way to a happy plant.

-Keep in mind, these are general guidelines for beginners.
+Keep in mind, these are general guidelines for beginners new to growing succulents.

 There’s a lot more behind each concept and there are many other methods out there, but we feel these are the best intro-level steps to get you starting out on the right foot.